GregUtas/robust-services-core/README.md

 The framework that supports robust applications is referred to as the *Robust Services Core* (RSC).
-RSC will put your project on the right path and jump-start it if you're developing or or reengineering a system whose requirements can be characterized as
+RSC will put your project on the right path and jump-start it if you're developing or reengineering a system whose requirements can be characterized as

 - highly available, reliable, and/or scalable;
 - embedded, reactive, stateful, and/or distributed.